HarshK200/nvim.dotfiles/README.md

     },
   ],

-  // this is the file
-  "configurations": [
+  // these are the debug configuration dap reads "configurations": [
     {
       "name": "debug-win32-d3d11",
-      "type": "lldb",     // <----------- this lldb should match with the dap.adapaters.lldb "request": "launch",
+      "type": "lldb",     // <----------- this lldb should match with the dap.adapters.lldb "request": "launch",
       "program": "${workspaceFolder}/build/debug/main.exe",
       "cwd": "${workspaceFolder}"